nakatsuma/probability_and_statistics/README.md

 2. Download an Anaconda installer (Windows, macOS or Linux) from [here](https://www.anaconda.com/distribution/).
 Choose a Python 3 installer.

-3. Doubleclick the installer and follow the instruction on the screen.
+3. Doubleclick the installer and follow the instructions on the screen.
 Do not change the default settings.

 ### Step 2: Creating an environment